pcre_dfa_exec

 PCRE_NEWLINE_ANY Recognize any Unicode newline sequence

-PCRE_NEWLINE_CR Set CR as the newline sequence
+PCRE_NEWLINE_CR Recognize CR as the only newline sequence

-PCRE_NEWLINE_CRLF Set CRLF as the newline sequence
+PCRE_NEWLINE_CRLF Recognize CRLF as the only newline sequence

-PCRE_NEWLINE_LF Set LF as the newline sequence
+PCRE_NEWLINE_LF Recognize LF as the only newline sequence

 PCRE_NOTBOL Subject is not the beginning of a line